tgoerlich/Schnapphoto/README.md

 How it works
 ============

 The backend is mainly running a gphoto session as a daemon.
 It keeps the connection to the camera open as long as it runs, independent from client.
-It'sroutines are called remotely from a CGI-script through the pyro framework.
+It's routines are called remotely from a CGI-script through the pyro framework.
 The CGI-script itself simply translates URL commands into python calls.
 The backend heavily relies on piggyphoto, the python bindings for libgphoto